-Doctor Who's next series will have fewer episodes due to the ongoing pandemic.
+Doctor Who new series in 2021 will have fewer episodes due to the ongoing pandemic.

 Production has restarted on the hit BBC One series but ongoing restrictions mean it may be sometime before we see it on TV.